Voltorik/TwitterPostToMarkdown_Convertor/README.md

 # Twitter post to .md convertor
 Takes a post's url as a variable and outputs that post in a .md file.
 The name of the file is the first 40 characters of the first sentence.
 Any invalid characters are replaced with a `%`.

+I wanted a quick way to archive posts locally in a universal format.

 ## Running the script
 Prereqs:
 - Python 3.x